 - Personality disorders

 Signs Of Someone Struggling With Both A Mental Disorder And A Drug Or Alcohol Problem Mirror Those Of Someone Who Is Struggling With Just One.
 Be On The Lookout For:

 - An overall giving up on all things they once loved and cared about.

 - Sleeplessness or constant all day and night sleeping.

 - Lack of self-care.
 Not practicing hygiene, not wearing clean clothes, taking regular showers, brushing teeth.

 - Not managing responsibilities, not showing up for work on time or at all.

 Getting Help For Co-Occurring Conditions

-Without dual diagnosis treatment and therapy – an addict has a higher chance of relapse because the problems of addiction are not properly addressed.
-Vertava Health (formerly Addiction Campuses) is equipped to manage both dual diagnosis and dual therapy.
+Without treatment and therapy – an addict has a higher chance of relapse because the problems of addiction are not properly addressed.
+Vertava Health (formerly Vertava Health) is equipped to manage both dual diagnosis and dual therapy.
 We have a talented, caring staff poised to assess the client and place him or her on the treatment path that best suits them for success.